annacvlr/CMEECourseWork/week3/README.md

 ## Code
-**.Rhistory**: Performs variety of data manipulation tasks, focused on reading and writing CSV files, executing basic operations of matrices and demonstrating the differences between preallocating memory and dynamic growing vectors.

 **apply1.R**:Performs statistical calculations on a randomly generated matrix.

 **apply2.R**:Defines a function and demonstrates its application on a matrix.